nina-mir/CSC317-assignments/assignment-5/READme.md

 ### Some Tips about this Assignment

-You are welcome to go about doing this assignment in whatever way you'd like to do.
-Here are some general tips on how to go about doing this assignment that you may find helpful:
+You are welcome to go about doing this assignment in whichever way you'd like to.
+But, here are some general tips:

 - As in any multi-part project, break the project into the most essential parts and start with them.
-- After setting up the skeleton of the project, start working on required detailes for each page.
+- After setting up the skeleton of the project (aka scaffolding), start working on the required detailes for each page.

 For example: